 And eventually, the product was de-listed.

 It wasn’t a lack of effort or good intent which killed this product.
-There were just too many compromises and slow decision-making, and that drove the marketing mistakes which happened.
+There were just too many compromises and slow decision-making.
+Those drove this set of marketing mistakes.

 Conclusion - Learn from your marketing mistakes

-To badly paraphrase Rudyard Kipling, if you can live with the fact that marketing success means you sometimes need to fail first, then you’ll be a marketer master, my friend.
+To badly paraphrase Rudyard Kipling, if you can live with marketing success meaning you often need to fail first, then you’ll be a marketer master, my friend.

 There’s no way to completely eliminate marketing mistakes.
 It’s just not possible.